 Certificate of Analysis

-Published released-batch COAs for HGH Fragment 176-191, every lot HPLC-verified.
+Representative COA previews for HGH Fragment 176-191; request the certificate matched to the offered or supplied lot from sales.
 These are previews — request the full high-resolution certificate for any lot.

 VerifiedRequest full COA →HGH Fragment 176-191